tarwn/lessthandot-hugo/blogs/content/posts/2009-04-06-simple-advice-for-choosing-an-esb.md

 >
 > Webmethods provides you with a well integrated set of tools and features, again application agnostic, though it's sweet spot is Process Management, and isn't the most open/standards compliant.
 >
-> If a company is really strapped for cash… then an open source option may be best.
+> If a company is really strapped for cash... then an open source option may be best.
 But you may have to work harder to get a complete solution up and running.
 >
 > You can get all of the components to integrate your environment for free – but you have to implement them, they may not be that pretty/easy to use, or performant, and if you choose not to pay for ongoing support then you are putting your company at risk.
 >
-> You also have to ask yourself if you are really doing pure SOA, or whether you are needing to do application integration…
+> You also have to ask yourself if you are really doing pure SOA, or whether you are needing to do application integration...
 >
 > above all, the right architecture will win over a technology choice